opf/openproject/docs/release-notes/14-0-0/README.md

 ### Project attributes management on the project overview page

-With OpenProject 14.0, you are now able to view and edit custom fields for projects in a structured way, organized in sections, on the project overview section.
+With OpenProject 14.0, you are now able to view and edit custom fields for projects in a structured way, organized in sections, on the project overview page.
 These fields are now referred to as **'Project attributes'**.
 Admins can edit them directly on the project overview page:

 ![Project attributes shown on project overview page, divided in sections](14-0-project-attributes-sections-highlighted.png)